Eating D18 Durian Feels Like Riding Into The Sunset

 The resemblance of a sunset is also helped by a thick husk which doubles up as the “sky” in the imagery.

 The size of the seed is what you’d call regular sized.
-However the thick meaty flesh does make up for the yield you get with this durian.
+However the thick meaty flesh does slightly make up for the yield you get with this durian.

 D18 harvest season